Joann Peterson

-Joann S. Peterson, M.S.W., A.C.S.W., Dip.C., Ph.D., (July 26, 1934 - January 9, 2007) was an American social worker, counsellor, author and lecturer.
+Joann S. Peterson (July 26, 1934 – January 9, 2007) was an American social worker, counsellor, author and lecturer.
 She taught seminars internationally, and was the first Director of Education at the Haven Institute.

 Personal and professional development

 Born premature and abandoned at birth, she struggled with physical developmental challenges as a child; she experienced chronic, unrelenting pain every day of her adult life.
 Rather than succumb to a passive life of victimhood, she worked with her challenges, and excelled academically.
 Her own experiences of suffering gave her particular insight and empathy for others with difficulties, and she was known as a caring, empathetic counsellor and teacher.
 But she was also disciplined and rigorous, and expected her students to embrace personal responsibility without complaint, as she had done.